Career Change Programme for Parents Returning to Work

 - everything you need in your life to be happy and fulfilled.

-The next layer on the foundation stone in the EXPLORE phase is about your key work preferences.
+The next layer in the EXPLORE phase is about your key work preferences.
 You’ll work to identify:

 - your favourite job skills